CPE: Certificate of Proficiency in English

 The CPE exam consists of four papers, which tests the 4 language skills- Listening, Reading, Writing, Use of English, and Speaking.

 Cambridge English: Proficiency is acknowledged by many higher education institutions, employers, and governments worldwide.
 It covers all major varieties of English (for e.g. American English and British English).
-To know about the institutions and organizations that accepts CPE, click on the link Cambridge English
+To know about the institutions and organizations that accepts CPE, go to the website: www.cambridgeenglish.org

 Dates and Deadlines